Allen-Tildesley/examples/README.md

 (which is what the `SConstruct` file is configured to do) or to delete all intermediate files before each individual compilation.

-We have used gfortran v10.3 (and some earlier versions) for testing, but have attempted to stick to code which conforms to the Fortran 2008 standard.
+We have used gfortran v11.2.0 (and earlier versions back to v6.3) for testing, but have attempted to stick to code which conforms to the Fortran 2008 standard.
 In gfortran v6, calling the intrinsic `random_seed()` function would generate the same sequence of random numbers every time.